 - each of the two previous income years.

 The effect of the last test is that residency is "adhesive", clinging to the individual who has been a long-term tax resident of Australia – consistent with the Board's objectives above but not necessarily on an equitable or fair basis.

-The Boards 2019 report suggested that a move to new residency rule would be subject to, "grandfathering or other transitional arrangements that will require further consideration".
+The Board's 2019 report suggested that a move to new residency rule would be subject to, "grandfathering or other transitional arrangements that will require further consideration".
 These are going to be potentially very important for existing expats but following those initial comments no statements have been made regarding how the transition will be managed - there is a very concerning policy vacuum at the moment.